| May 24th, Morning (8:30 A.M. ~ 12:00 A.M.) | |

 - Herbert Ho-Ching Iu - The University of Western Australia, Crawley, WA, Australia

-- Lizhou Liu - Sichuan University
+- Lizhou Liu - Sichuan University, Chengdu, China

 T7 - High-Throughput Neural Signal Acquisition: Hardware Implementation and Bio-Inspired Approaches